Rental Property Process | Benefits of Rental Properties

 Importance of Location: Location is Key

 Location is vital when it comes to purchasing property!
-Typically when buying rental properties, you will want a densely populated and desirable area close to parks, schools, hospitals, public transportation, shopping, and amenities.
+When buying rental properties, you will want a densely populated and desirable area close to parks, schools, hospitals, public transportation, shopping, and amenities.
 A preferable area will be considered a neighborhood with rising rent prices and declining vacancy rates.
 It’s essential to view the recent market trends in the area.
 You want places projected to increase in population soon.
 You want to find a market where people are moving into rather than one in which people move out.
 An increase in people will ultimately drive continued demand for rental housing.
-Keep in mind, just because a property is expensive or is in a high-priced area doesn’t mean it will be a profitable investment.
+If a property is expensive or in a high-priced area doesn’t mean it will be a profitable investment.
 Property tax is a factor to contemplate since it’s part of the yearly expense affecting your net income.
 Consider all factors when researching possible rental property locations!
 Lastly, choosing an area within a short distance of your residents is crucial to keep the home in proper condition and keep the process running smoothly!

 How to Purchase a Rental Property

-The utmost desired method to purchase property is by cash; this way, you can avoid the monthly mortgage payments and interest rates.
+The utmost desired method to purchase property is by cash; you can avoid the monthly mortgage payments and interest rates.
 Unfortunately, most investors aren’t fortunate enough to have the funds on hand, so the only choice will be to explore financing options & take on a loan/mortgage.
 One of the most important things you can do is get a mortgage pre-approval, so you’ll know how much a bank is willing to lend you.
 Next, you submit information about your assets, debt, and credit history.
 The next step will be to contact an agent or another knowledgeable professional to search for potential rental properties.
 Once the decisions are made on the rental property, you will want to submit a down payment of 20-25% of the total property price to lower the interest rates.
 Unless you’re utilizing a first-time homeowner loan, at that point, you’ll be required to submit a down payment of 5-10% of the total sales price.
 “You’ll also need a credit score of at least 640 and a debt-to-income (DTI) ratio of no more than 45 percent, according to Fannie Mae.”
-The process to purchase property is simple when provided with the proper guidance!
+The process of purchasing property is simple when provided with the proper guidance!

 How to Properly Screen Tenants